brianeno/apisixintro/README.md

-# Hands-on lab Apache APISIX
+# Intro to Apache APISIX

-The guideline is published at [GitHub page](https://boburmirzo.github.io/apisix-workshop/)